AqwamCreates/DataPredict/docs/API/Models/AsynchronousAdvantageCritic.md

 * returnOriginalOutput: Set whether or not to return predicted vector instead of value with highest probability.

-* actorCriticModelNumber: The model number to be reinforced.
+* actorCriticModelNumber: The model number for a model to be reinforced.

 #### Returns: